zblz/naima/docs/radiative.rst

 rays from p-p interactions.
 The `~naima.models.PionDecay` class uses an implementation of the formulae presented in their paper, and gives the choice of which high-energy model to use (from the parametrization to the different Monte Carlo results) through the `hiEmodel` parameter.
-If you use this class, please consult and cite `Kafexhiu, E., Aharonian, F., Taylor, A.M., & Vila, G.S.
+If you use this class in your research, please consult and cite `Kafexhiu, E., Aharonian, F., Taylor, A.M., & Vila, G.S.
 2014, Physical Review D, 90, 123014
 <http://adsabs.harvard.edu/abs/2014PhRvD..90l3014K>`_.